-The first thing I want to suggest is that you not assume you can’t afford professional treatment.
+The first thing I want to suggest is that you don’t assume you can’t afford professional treatment.
 Keep an open mind and don’t make any assumptions.
 Have three pest companies come out to see your place, inspect and give you a bid.
 Be sure in advance they won’t charge you for an inspection.
-If you believe you have a specimen, show it to them.
+If you believe you have a bed bug specimen, show it to them.
 Maybe it’s not a bed bug?

 You may find that the cost of professional help is affordable compared to the DIY approach.
 That’s because there is no way you’re getting rid of your bed bug problem without buying some helpful tools.
 So you are going to spend some money to solve this, or your landlord is.
-If that’s the case spend your time and money worrying about treating your stuff and the protocols and behaviors described in Chemical Treatment.
+If that’s the case spend your time and money worrying about treating your stuff and the protocols and behaviors described in Pesticide Treatment.

 If you intend to do it yourself, you will need tools and supplies, including steamers, bed bug heaters, some chemicals, and total discipline and determination.
 The key, I was told by a successful New Jersey bed bug pest operator, “Killer Queen” was to understand bed bugs, and then you can win.
 It took a while to understand bed bugs but ultimately there is only one thing to understand about them and that is that they will attempt to get to you until they either do or they die.
 You can use that against them, plus all your other weapons like steam, heat, DE and never putting anything on your isolated bed.

 I realize that sounds like a lot, but trust me, I’ve been there and I started at “What?
 Bed Bugs are real?”
 If I can shorten your infestation by giving you real and accurate information plus a dose of tips only someone who’s been there can, then that’s in all our best interests.